fau-masters-collected-works-cgarbin/cap6618-computer-vision/module8-tensorflow-js/README.md

 Most of the code in this report is based on the [official tutorials](https://www.tensorflow.org/js/tutorials).
-The tutorials have been converted in complete, running examples.
+The tutorials have been converted into complete, running examples.
 They are saved in the folders named `tfjs-tutorial-...` (in [this GitHub repository](https://github.com/cgarbin/cap6618-computer-vision/tree/master/module8-tensorflow-js), if you are reading this report outside of GitHub).
 All tutorials are configured to run locally with Node.js.
 Please see the development environment section